The Top 10 Best Abdominal Exercises Part 1

 To Be Continued…

-Now that you have read the basis for my top 10 best ab exercises, take a moment and re-read some diet articles to help you shed that extra body fat.
+Now that you have read the basis for our top 10 best ab exercises, take a moment and re-read some diet articles to help you shed that extra body fat.
 Part 2 will be published later this week and will contain the first 5 of my top 10 best ab exercises.

 Quick Links: 10 Best Ab Exercises Part 2